There are more women making money than before — at least among certain segments of the population. Is that making us pickier?

 With women making money, does this also mean they can demand actual equal partners?
 Are men willing to split the at-home workload and let them, well, be themselves?

-Unfortunately, I'm not sure how much things have changed in the six years since I wrote an article based on research indicating that when women make more money in a heterosexual marriage, it's more likely to fail.
+Unfortunately, I'm not sure how much things have changed since I first found out about research indicating that when women make more money in a heterosexual marriage, the chance of divorce goes up.

 Part of the problem?
 Women may like the idea of equal partners, but many men aren't into it.
 Because our society (in some places more than others) still connects an outside income with male success, it's hard to feel like a “proper” provider when your woman makes more than you.